weibeld-personalisation/windows/README.md

 So far you probably started your Linux distribution by first launching PowerShell or Command Prompt in Windows Terminal and then running `wsl -d <Distribution>`.
 This works, however, there is a better way, namely by creating a Windows Terminal _profile_ for your Linux distribution.

-A profile includes a command to run at startup and related settings, so that when you open this profile, you're dropped right into a specific environment, such as your Linux distribution.
+A profile includes a command to run at startup and related settings so that when you open this profile, you're dropped right into a specific environment, such as your Linux distribution.
 You can also set one profile as the default profile so that when you open Windows Terminal, you're automatically dropped into this profile.

-To create a new profile for your Linux distribution and set it as the default, proceeds as follows:
+To create a new profile for your Linux distribution and set it as the default, proceed as follows:

 1. In Windows Terminal type `Ctrl-,` to open the settings
 1. In the left settings pane, click on _**Add a new profile > New empty profile**_